DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

   want the benefit of "just works" package installation picking up all required OS dependencies.
-- You need to add support for a new OS distro/version/architecture, but need your tools to work consistently with the existing platforms.
+- You need to add support for a new OS distro/version/architecture, but need your tools to work consistently with your existing platforms.

 ### The system has to outlast the original maintainer